This website uses cookies

 The bottom-right quadrant is the blind spot.
 The changed implementation participates in requirements nobody named, and no automated check protects.
 (Password Reset) Left unchecked, this blind spot grows into a black hole, slowly eating away at our product.

 I know this may sound like a lot.
 Theoretical plane.
 Physical plane.
 Explicit requirements.
 Implicit requirements.
-Blind spots.
-But hang with me, because this is where it becomes practical.
+Blind spot.
+But hang with me, because this is where it starts to pay off in practice.

-The blind spot shrinks only when we build mechanisms that protect the requirements we value.
+To stop the blind spot from growing, we must build mechanisms that protect the requirements we value.
 That is where convergence mechanisms come in: bridging the theoretical and the physical, closing the feedback loop.

 Convergence Mechanisms: What actually protects requirements